 In addition to poor air quality and emissions, overfishing and water pollution have led to a significant decline in fisheries.
 The production of anchovies, one of the most prevalent commercial fish in Turkey, fell by 28% in 2012, according to the Turkish Statistical Institute.

 Environmental Policies of Turkey

-In an effort to advance its accession process into the European Union, Turkey has made efforts towards establishing emission controls, increase their use of renewable energies and promote the overall energy efficiency of this nation.
+In an effort to advance its accession process into the European Union, Turkey has made efforts towards establishing emission controls, increase its use of renewable energies, and promote the overall energy efficiency of this nation.
 In terms of regulating air quality and industrial pollution, Turkey has made considerable progress; however, further effort into fully implementing this legislation must still occur.

 In an effort to improve the threats on Turkey’s biodiversity, the United Nations Food and Agriculture Organization and the Global Environment Facility have been working with the Turkish government to improve their conservation and sustainable management plans.
 More specifically, this project aims to establish novel management practices that will protect steppe ecosystems by educating area managers and further establish regulatory policies as needed.

 Over the past decade, various factors within the international energy markets have compelled Turkey to reexamine how it generates and consumes electricity.
 The result of this global analysis was the creation of a national development plan that supports investment in the country’s renewable energy sector.
 In 2016, two major projects described by the Renewable Energy Resource Area regulations have aimed to increase Turkey’s wind energy production by 17%.
 By 2023, Turkey aims to generate 30% of its total electricity from renewable energy sources.